nobl/ioBroker.senec/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Fix: A failed API read is now retried instead of being dropped until the next poll cycle.
+Retries apply to transient failures only — timeout, rate limiting, server error, dropped connection.
+Control commands are never retried, so none can reach the appliance twice.
+- API: A poll tier that could not complete now says so in the log, along with the fact that it is picked up again on the next cycle.
+Previously only the failure was logged, which read as if the data were lost.
+- Fix: A dashboard label could briefly show its key name (`stats_title`) instead of its text.
+Translation dictionaries are now revalidated on every load, views wait for them before drawing, and a label whose key cannot be resolved keeps its English text instead of being overwritten with the key.

 ### 2.13.0 (2026-08-01)
 - Fix: Scaling factors defined in the state definitions were never applied to any state that also carries a unit — which is every state that defines one — so 14 local states were reported unscaled.
 Most visibly `BMS.SYSTEM_SOH`, which read 1000 instead of 100.0 %.
 Other states involved:
   - `BMS.SYSTEM_SOC`, `BAT1OBJ1.BMS_SYSTEM_SOC` — were 10× too high (%)